Vancouver Island Leisure & Recreation Guide

 Vancouver Island has much to offer for those coming to the Island for vacation, business or to live.
-Our guide has a selection of businesses and general information to assist you.
+Our guide has a selection of Island Accommodations, Recreation, local shops, and service businesses combined with general information to assist you.

 Vancouver Island and the nearby Gulf Islands are consistently voted one of the top Island destinations in the world.
 The population of Vancouver Island was 864,864 as of 2021.
 Nearly half of that population (400,000) live in the metropolitan area of Greater Victoria and stretches southeast to northwest along the western coast of British Columbia.
 Vancouver Island is easily reached by BC Ferries.

 The rugged west coast is cut deeply by fjords lined between high mountains with many communities located along the shores of protected bays.
 The eastern plain is rich with timber, farmlands, fishing streams, villages, and modern cities and long sandy beaches in many areas.